Tracor: History

 Tracor had a 30-year history of support of the Aegis defense system on United States Navy cruisers and destroyers.
-Tracor had great success in its later years designing and producing flare and chaff cartridges and their dispenser systems for military aircraft in defense against infrared- and radar-targeting missiles.
+Tracor had great success in its later years designing and producing flare and chaff cartridges and its dispenser systems for military aircraft in defense against infrared- and radar-targeting missiles.

 GEC takeover

 General Electric Company plc announced its intention to acquire Tracor in April 1998 and to merge it with a North American subsidiary.
 Following a review by the Committee on Foreign Investment in the United States (CFIUS) (to ensure there were no national security implications) GEC completed the transaction in June 1998.
 The relatively quick decision, particularly for such an important defense contractor, was due to the relationship which already existed between GEC and the Defense Department.
 A condition of the purchase was that GEC must appoint a "proxy board".
 This is a mechanism where the company is run locally by American managers and was employed in this case due to the many sensitive projects which Tracor was involved in.
 The General Electric Company plc was a British company, not affiliated with the similarly named company which is based in the United States.
 It has since been renamed to Marconi plc.

 The acquisition was as a major expansion of GEC's defence division, GEC-Marconi (later Marconi Electronic Systems), however seven months later GEC announced the demerger of Marconi Electronic Systems (including the North American defence businesses) which would then merge with British Aerospace (BAe) to form BAE Systems.
 This process was completed on November 30, 1999.
 Commentators have described Tracor as the jewel in crown of GEC-Marconi North America.